 The Rod Length Spectrum: Short, Medium, and Long

 Each bass fishing rod has a length designed for a specific technique and lure weight used.
-Some rods can be used for dual purposes while others have only one technique they can be used for.
-Let’s break down the pros and cons of different rod lengths for bass fishing:
+Accordingly, some rods can be used for dual purposes while others have only one technique they can be used for.
+First, let’s break down the pros and cons of different rod lengths for bass fishing:

 Short Rods (5’6″ to 6’6″)